 How Can Design Be Iterative & Incremental?

 The Design Cycle is made up of five stages: Define, Research, Ideate, Prototype, and Test.
-We don’t move through these phases in order, but rather move through them as new solutions and insights emerge.
-It is an iterative cycle in nature; generate an idea, talk to 5 people, make some changes, iterate, talk to another set of 5 people, and repeat as necessary.
-When engaging You don’t have to talk to all of the stakeholders at the beginning, but instead bring them in throughout the project.
-Iteration means going through the process over and over again.
-Even feedback at the last minute is helpful because it can allow for course correction and can challenge the way that we are thinking and the solution that comes out.
+We don’t move through these phases in order, but rather move between them as new solutions and insights emerge throughout the process.
+It’s an iterative cycle in nature; generate an idea, talk to 5 people, make some changes, iterate, talk to another set of 5 people, and repeat as necessary.
+Even last-minute feedback is helpful because it can allow for course correction, and can challenge the way that we are thinking and the solution that comes out.

-We work in systems that already exist, so we can only make small changes at a time but overtime the smaller changes add up.
+We work in systems that already exist, so we can only make small changes at a time.
+That said, over time, the smaller changes add up.
 We don’t have to wait until the larger system changes to make some of these smaller level improvements.
 We can ask ourselves: What can we do right here, now today?
 What is a small win we can deliver while we work towards the bigger issues?